 Today, begins your adventure of a lifetime with the Classic Inca Trail to Machu Picchu.
 We will pick you up from your hotel in our private van around 4:30am.
 From there, we travel to Piskacucho, which is known as kilometer 82, where the 4 Day Inca Trail begins.
 Along the way, we stop for breakfast in Ollantaytambo between 6:30-7am to load up on energy to start the trail.
 Breakfast usually is not included.

 At the start of the trail (2,720m/8,923ft) we will cross the majestic Vilcanota River with its spectacular views and follow its route towards the right.
-The first day is relatively easy, a warm-up along the Inca flat terrain.
-There are great views of the Inca Fortress (Huillca Raccay), the vast and incredible Inca site of Llactapata, (officially called Patallacta), the Urubamba Mountain range that divides the jungle, the Andes Mountains, and the beautiful snow-capped peak of W’akay Willca (5,860m/19,225ft) commonly known as Veronica.
-You will enjoy your first gourmet lunch at Hutunchaca before walking for about 3 hours to camp.
+The first day is a great warm-up as we hike along the flat and only slightly steep terrain.
+Following the Vilcanota river to kick off our journey automatically gives you the opportunity to witness incredible sights.
+These sights include the Inca Fortress (Huillca Raccay), the vast and incredible Inca site of Llactapata, (officially called Patallacta), the Urubamba Mountain range, and the Andes Mountains.
+Add to that the beautiful snow-capped peak of W’akay Willca (5,860m/19,225ft) commonly known as Veronica and you get a diverse set of incredible and stunning views.
+You will enjoy your first gourmet lunch at Hutunchaca before walking for about 3 hours to our first campsite in the Andes!

 - Meals: Lunch, snacks, afternoon tea and dinner